-- Have several game plans not just one.
+• Have several game plans not just one.
 In the world of sports, all good coaches have more than one game plan.
 When a play or strategy does not work as planned, a good coach will immediately switch to another.
-In setting goals - for school or for life, gifted kids should never be fixated on just one goal or one way to do something.
+In setting goals for school or for life, gifted kids should never be fixated on just one goal or one way to do something.
 Instead, they should have at least two additional alternatives in case the first attempt at reaching the goal does not work.
 Furthermore, on a broader scale, gifted kids should have several goals, not just one.
 Some gifted children have an intense interest in just one goal or passion area.
 They are likely to say that if they cannot do that one particular thing, they do not want to do anything else.
-While such focused interest is a typi- - cal characteristic of giftedness, adults should encourage not only several ways to reach a particular goal but also having several goals in case the preferred one does not materialize. - reach larger goals.
+While such focused interest is a typical characteristic of giftedness, adults should encourage not only several ways to reach a particular goal but also having several goals in case the preferred one does not materialize.

+Work toward small goals to reach larger goals.
 Football is my favorite example to use with this analogy.
 Players strive for a first down, then another and another until a touchdown is scored.
 Several touchdowns may win a game, and winning many games may get a team to the Super Bowl.
 This never happens all at once but over many individual plays, scores, and games.
-In the same way, students need to think through what
+In the same way, students need to think through what their large or long-term goals are and then set smaller, short-term goals that will help them accomplish their final objective.